"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Analysis of client-side code patterns

-Here we empirically analyze real-world RP implementations of OAuth and OIDC protocols.
-This informs the design of the SPEye tool (Sec.~\ref{sec.tool}).
+OAuth 2.0~\cite{oauth2rfc} is a complex framework, consisting of various flows and mechanisms to support authorization.
+The design of the OAuth 2.0 framework has motivated several OAuth 2.0 extensions (in separate RFCs) that target a multitude of use cases and authorization mechanisms~\cite{parecki2019time}; as of May 2024, there are 30 OAuth 2.0-related documents produced by the IETF (Internet Engineering Task Force) Working Group for OAuth.\footnote{\url{https://datatracker.ietf.org/wg/oauth/}} Many of the implementation details are left to the RPs and IdPs, including how to implement authorization requests made by RP websites.

 RP implementations of OAuth and OIDC protocols differ significantly across RP sites, and can include variations within an RP site for the implementation of individual IdP login options.
-For example, some RPs use an IdP-provided SDK to exchange protocol messages with the IdP while others use custom code to manage the OAuth flows (either JavaScript code or through backend RP server code such as Java or PHP).
-These variations complicate automated security and privacy analysis of OAuth systems.
+For example, some RPs use an IdP-provided SDK to exchange protocol messages with the IdP while others use front-end RP code (HTML or JavaScript) or back-end RP server code (such as Java or PHP) to manage the OAuth flows.
+These variations complicate automated security and privacy analysis of OAuth systems, and a single approach may not be sufficient to cover or collect data from every RP site, as exhibited by previous studies~\cite{drakonakis2020cookie,ghasemisharif2018single,zhou2014ssoscan}.
+Thus, it is essential to understand the main approaches by which RP sites implement authorization requests in order to extract information on SSO permissions.
+The extracted information can be used to help inform users about the privacy implications discussed in Section~\ref{sec.privacy.issues}.

-To guide the design of our SPEye tool (Sec.~\ref{sec.tool}), we examined the implementations of RP authorization (in OAuth 2.0) and authentication (in OIDC) requests\footnote{For simplicity, we refer to requests in OAuth 2.0/OIDC as SSO requests.} in the top 500 sites of the Tranco~\cite{lepochat2019tranco} list.
-We focused our empirical analysis on the RPs that implemented login with Facebook, Google, and Apple, these being the most common IdPs~\cite{morkonda2021empirical}.
-We found 153 RPs that used SSO services of these IdPs, and identified four client-side code patterns for RP implementations of the SSO requests: 36 HTML-based; 56 JavaScript-based; 44 IdP SDK-based; and 17 using a combination of the three patterns.

-Authorization requests are triggered by the user, typically by clicking a button or link from the RP site.
-As described in Sec.~\ref{sec.background.protocol}, authorization requests redirect users to the IdP with several protocol parameters relevant to security and privacy analysis.
-Identifying recurring RP code patterns can be used to guide the design of automated tools such as ours as they help build coverage requirements.
-Next we describe the four patterns identified through our empirical analysis.
-We also discuss ideas for automatically extracting protocol data from sites in each pattern.
-Listing~\ref{code.patterns.examples} includes code samples for each of the three main code patterns described next.